LLNL/sundials/doc/shared/nvectors/NVector_ManyVector.rst

 The NVECTOR_MANYVECTOR Module
 =============================

-The NVECTOR_MANYVECTOR implementation of the NVECTOR module provided with SUNDIALS is designed to facilitate problems with an inherent data partitioning for the solution vector within a computational node.
+The NVECTOR_MANYVECTOR module is designed to facilitate problems with an inherent data partitioning within a computational node for the solution vector.
 These data partitions are entirely user-defined, through construction of distinct NVECTOR modules for each component, that are then combined together to form the NVECTOR_MANYVECTOR.
-We envision two generic use cases for this implementation:
+Two potential use cases for this flexibility include:

-A. *Heterogenous computational architectures*: for users who wish to partition data on a node between different computing resources, they may create architecture-specific subvectors for each partition.
-For example, a user could create one serial component based on NVECTOR_SERIAL, another component for GPU accelerators based on NVECTOR_CUDA, and another threaded component based on NVECTOR_OPENMP.
+A. *Heterogenous computational architectures*: for data partitioning between different computing resources on a node, architecture-specific subvectors may be created for each partition.
+   For example, a user could create one GPU-accelerated component based on :ref:`NVECTOR_CUDA <NVectors.CUDA>`, and another CPU threaded component based on :ref:`NVECTOR_OPENMP <NVectors.OpenMP>`.

-B. *Structure of arrays (SOA) data layouts*: for users who wish to create separate subvectors for each solution component, e.g., in a Navier-Stokes simulation they could have separate subvectors for density, velocities and pressure, which are combined together into a single NVECTOR_MANYVECTOR for the overall "solution".
+B. *Structure of arrays (SOA) data layouts*: for problems that require separate subvectors for each solution component.
+For example, in an incompressible Navier-Stokes simulation, separate subvectors may be used for velocities and pressure, which are combined together into a single NVECTOR_MANYVECTOR for the overall "solution".

-We note that the above use cases are not mutually exclusive, and the NVECTOR_MANYVECTOR implementation should support arbitrary combinations of these cases.
+The above use cases are neither exhaustive nor mutually exclusive, and the NVECTOR_MANYVECTOR implementation should support arbitrary combinations of these cases.

-The NVECTOR_MANYVECTOR implementation is designed to work with any NVECTOR subvectors that implement the minimum *required* set of operations.
+The NVECTOR_MANYVECTOR implementation is designed to work with any NVECTOR subvectors that implement the minimum "standard" set of operations in :numref:`NVectors.Ops.Standard`.
 Additionally, NVECTOR_MANYVECTOR sets no limit on the number of subvectors that may be attached (aside from the limitations of using ``sunindextype`` for indexing, and standard per-node memory limitations).
 However, while this ostensibly supports subvectors